Multiple Sclerosis Centers of Excellence

-Alan Campbell -- Alexandria, VA
+Alan Campbell -- Fairfax County, Virginia

 I was diagnosed with MS in 1965.
 My MS had been relatively benign for more than 35 years, with only occasional minor exacerbations.
 The disease was easy to ignore or deny.
 During those years, I had very interesting jobs and traveled worldwide.
 In 2001, I began to experience new symptoms.
 I was told by my neurologist that I had developed secondary progressive MS. A depression followed and I became very angry.
 That anger still haunts me as I try to deal with it.
 Along with the anger, I was and am still afraid of the future.

 I learned from a therapist who does Reiki that I am still the same person; still have the same values and principles.
 With this experience, I learned that in order to get rid of the anger, I would need to accept the reality of my new physical limitations and get on with living.
 Sounds easy, but it is not.
 Intermittent catheterization, injecting interferon-beta-1a, falling, overwhelming fatigue, having maneuverability issues with my wheelchair, and short term memory issues all anger me.

 This brings me to another point.
 I firmly believe that each MS person needs to work with a team of specialists including a neurologist, nurse, physical therapist, social worker, psychologist, and perhaps others.
 The disease is complicated at many levels and the MS person may need to turn to one or more of these individuals for help at various stages of the disease process.
 Another important point is that the individual MS person needs to become more proactive because it is their life.
 Let me list some options here.
 Previously, I had done yoga very seriously, but stopped when I became secondary progressive.
 It was a big mistake to have given it up.
 I am now getting back to yoga and other exercise, which makes me feel better physically and psychologically.
 All that stretching, pulling, and pushing is so beneficial for MS.